Navojoa Municipality

-Navojoa Municipality is a municipality in Sonora in north-western Mexico.
+Navojoa is a municipality in the state of Sonora in north-western Mexico.
 As of 2015, the municipality had a total population of 163,650.
+The municipal seat is the city of Navojoa.

 Demographics

 Navojoa is the fifth-largest municipality in Sonora (after Hermosillo, Cajeme, Nogales and San Luis Río Colorado) with a population of 163,650 as of 2015.

+Geography

 Borders

-The municipality shares its boundaries with Cajeme Municipality and Quiriego Municipality in the north, with Álamos Municipality in the east, with Huatabampo Municipality in the southwest and with Etchojoa Municipality in the west.
+The municipality shares its boundaries with Cajeme and Quiriego in the north, with Álamos in the east, with Huatabampo in the southwest and with Etchojoa in the west.

 Localities

 Other towns, near the municipal seat are San Ignacio Cohuirimpo, Guadalupe, Guayparin, Tetanchopo, Santa María del Bauraje, Agiabampo, Masiaca, Bacabachi, and Pueblo Viejo.

 Physical geography

 The region lies in the valley of the Mayo River, which crosses it from the northeast to the southwest.

 Transport

 Transportation through the municipality is carried out by highway, railway, and airplane.
-Highway Mex 15 crosses the region from the northeast to the southeast.
+Federal Highway 15 crosses the region from the northeast to the southeast.
 There is also an extensive network of tarmacked roads, connecting the municipal seat with the agricultural communities in the Mayo valley.

 The railway runs parallel to the national highway crossing the region.
 There is a regional airport in the municipal seat.